Pan (god): Parentage

-Numerous different parentages are given for Pan by different authors.
-According to the Homeric Hymn to Pan, he is the child of Hermes and an (unnamed) daughter of Dryops.
+Numerous parentages are given for Pan by different authors.
+According to the Homeric Hymn to Pan, he is the child of Hermes and an unnamed daughter of Dryops.
 Several authors state that Pan is the son of Hermes and "Penelope", apparently Penelope, the wife of Odysseus: according to Herodotus, this was the version which was believed by the Greeks, and later sources such as Cicero and Hyginus call Pan the son of Mercury and Penelope.
 In some early sources such as Pindar (c.
 518 – c.
 438 BC) and Hecataeus (c.
 550 – c.
 476 BC), he is called the child of Penelope by Apollo.
 Apollodorus records two distinct divinities named Pan; one who was the son of Hermes and Penelope, and the other who had Zeus and a nymph named Hybris for his parents, and was the mentor of Apollo.
 Pausanias records the story that Penelope had in fact been unfaithful to her husband, who banished her to Mantineia upon his return.
 Other sources (Duris of Samos; the Vergilian commentator Servius) report that Penelope slept with all 108 suitors in Odysseus' absence, and gave birth to Pan as a result.
 This myth reflects the folk etymology that equates Pan's name (Πάν) with the Greek word for "all" (πᾶν).
 According to Smith's Dictionary of Greek and Roman Biography and Mythology, Apollodorus has his parents as Hermes and Oeneis, while scholia on Theocritus have Aether and Oeneis.

 Like other nature spirits, Pan appears to be older than the Olympians, if it is true that he gave Artemis her hunting dogs and taught the secret of prophecy to Apollo.
 Pan might be multiplied as the Pans (Burkert 1985, III.3.2; Ruck and Staples, 1994, p.
 132) or the Paniskoi.
 Kerenyi (p.
 174) notes from scholia that Aeschylus in Rhesus distinguished between two Pans, one the son of Zeus and twin of Arcas, and one a son of Cronus.
 "In the retinue of Dionysos, or in depictions of wild landscapes, there appeared not only a great Pan, but also little Pans, Paniskoi, who played the same part as the Satyrs".

 Herodotus wrote that according to Egyptian chronology, Pan was the most ancient of the gods; but according to the version in which Pan was the son of Hermes and Penelope, he was born only eight hundred years before Herodotus, and thus after the Trojan war.
 (Note: Herodotus was born about 485 BC, so by his reckoning Pan would have been born around 1285—earlier than the Trojan War as estimated by most of the Greek antiquarians, and a century before the date reckoned by Eratosthenes.)
 Herodotus concluded that that would be when the Greeks first learnt the name of Pan.